Almost spanning subgraphs of random graphs after adversarial edge removal: Common neighbourhoods in p -dense pairs

 If, additionally, $(X,Z)$ is $(\eps,d,p)$-dense and $n_1$, $n_2$, $n_3\ge\xi p^{\Delta-2}n$, then there are at most $\mu n_1$ vertices $x\in X$ such that $(N(x)\cap Y,N(x)\cap Z)$ is not an $(\eps',d,p)$-dense pair in $G$.

 \end{lemma}

 In order to combine the constrained blow-up lemma (Lemma~\ref{lem:blowup}) and the connection lemma (Lemma~\ref{lem:CL}) in the proof of Theorem~\ref{thm:main} we will need a version of this result for $\ell$-sets.
-Such a lemma, stating that joint neighbourhoods of certain $\ell$-sets form again $p$-dense pairs, can be obtained by an inductive argument from the first part of Lemma~\ref{lem:reg-neighb}.
-We defer its proof to Section~\ref{sec:aux:Bad}.
+Such a lemma, stating that common neighbourhoods of certain $\ell$-sets form again $p$-dense pairs, can be obtained by an inductive argument from the first part of Lemma~\ref{lem:reg-neighb}.
+For a proof see \inappendix{Section~\ref{sec:aux:Bad}}{the appendix of~\cite{BoeKohTar_sparsebip_arxiv}}.

 \begin{lemma}[inheritance lemma for $\ell$-sets] For all integers $\Delta,\ell>0$ and positive reals $d_0,\eps'$, and $\mu$ there is $\eps$ such that for all $\xi>0$ there is $c>1$ such that if $p>c(\frac{\log n}{n})^{1/\Delta}$, then the following holds \aas\ for $\Gamma=\Gnp$.
 For $n_1,n_3\ge\xi p^{\Delta-1}n$ and $n_2\ge\xi p^{\Delta-\ell-1}n$ let $G=(X\dcup Y\dcup Z,E)$ be any tripartite subgraph of $\Gamma$ with $|X|=n_1$, $|Y|=n_2$, and $|Z|=n_3$.
 Assume further that $(X,Y)$ and $(Y,Z)$ are $(\eps,d,p)$-dense pairs with $d\ge d_0$.
 Then